ned14/outcome/doc/src/content/changelog/_index.md

 - Update the list of known compiler issues in the docs.

 - Update Outcome.Experimental to match latest changes requested of `status_code` by WG21.
+This as usual will cause minor breakage due to LEWG renaming of things.

+- Outcome previously took addresses of things not using `std::addressof()`, and until now nobody complained because custom `operator&` which doesn't return an address is an abomination not used in much modern C++.
+But finally someone did complain, so it is fixed for both normal Outcome and Experimental.Outcome.

 ### Bug fixes: